 According to the Los Angeles Times, Cars 2 had a $200 million budget.

-It gets better.
-Much better.
 Kung Fu Panda 2‘s international take passed the $300 million milestone a couple of days ago.
-Its overseas total currently stands at $304.89m; top markets include China, Russia, Mexico, the United Kingdom, South Korea, and Brazil.
-Worldwide total: $455.12 million.
+Its overseas total currently stands at $304.9 million.
+Worldwide total: $455.1 million.

 Chiefly thanks to the performance of Cars 2, North American box office revenues are supposed to be up 40 percent compared to last year, when Toy Story 3 earned $59 million on its second weekend out, Adam Sandler’s Grown Ups had a solid $40 million debut, and the Tom Cruise-Cameron Diaz vehicle Knight and Day opened “modestly” with $20 million.
 In any case, this late June weekend will apparently be one of those rare “up” box office weekends so far this year.
 See, it’s all about offering audiences Good Movies and Original Stories.

-Starring Ryan Reynolds as the tightly dressed superhero, and featuring Blake Lively, Peter Sarsgaard, Mark Strong, Angela Bassett, and Tim Robbins, in addition to the voices of Michael Clarke Duncan and Geoffrey Rush, the Green Lantern movie adaptation directed by Martin Campbell took in $52.7 million at the North American box office this weekend (June 17-19), according to studio estimates found at Box Office Mojo.
+June 17–19 weekend box office: Starring Ryan Reynolds in a -tight green suit, and featuring Blake Lively, Peter Sarsgaard, Mark Strong, Angela Bassett, and Tim Robbins, in addition to the voices of Michael Clarke Duncan and Geoffrey Rush, the Green Lantern movie adaptation directed by Martin Campbell (of the box office hit Casino Royale and the box office bomb Edge of Darkness) took in $52.7 million at the North American box office this weekend, according to studio estimates found at Box Office Mojo.